HCL-TECH-SOFTWARE/connections-doc/v8-cr2/connectors/admin/t_ms_teams_config_azure_app.md

 ## Add single sign-on permissions to your Azure app {#section_t3f_trf_vnb .section}

-1. Log into the Azure portal to complete the single sign on permissions, at https://portal.azure.com.
+1. Log into the [Azure portal](https://portal.azure.com) to complete the single sign-on permissions.
+You must use an AD administrator account with sufficient rights to manage applications.

+    !!! note

+        For details on the permissions required by the administrator, refer to [Azure AD built-in roles](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference) in the Microsoft documentation.

 2. Select or find **App Registrations** and then click on the Azure app that was just created.
 3. Navigate to **Manage** \> **Authentication**.
 Under **Supported account types**, make sure that **Accounts in any organizational directory \(Any Azure AD Directory - Multitenant\)** is selected.
 4. Navigate to **Manage** \> **API Permissions**.